Raghulshanmugam2004/PROMPT/README.md

 ---

 ### **1. Introduction to AI and Machine Learning**

-Artificial Intelligence (AI) refers to computer systems capable of performing tasks that typically require human intelligence, such as reasoning, learning, and problem-solving.
+AI enables machines to mimic human intelligence for tasks like decision-making and problem-solving.

-Machine Learning (ML) is a subset of AI where systems learn from data rather than being explicitly programmed.
+Machine Learning (ML) is a subset of AI that learns from data instead of explicit programming.
-ML types:

-- Supervised Learning (labeled data)

-- Unsupervised Learning (patterns without labels)

-- Reinforcement Learning (trial-and-error optimization)
----
+Deep Learning, a branch of ML, powers modern breakthroughs in vision, speech, and language processing.

 ### **2. What is Generative AI?**
-Generative AI focuses on models that create new content.
-Unlike traditional AI that classifies or predicts, generative AI produces — whether it’s a paragraph, a painting, or a melody.
-It learns the patterns of existing data and generates similar yet original outputs.
-Key Features:

-- Produces novel outputs

-- Uses probabilistic models to predict next elements

-- Can handle multiple data modalities (text, image, audio)
----
+Produces new content (text, images, audio) by learning from existing data patterns.

+Differs from discriminative models, which classify or predict instead of generating.

+Drives applications like ChatGPT, DALL·E, and AI-generated art and music.

 ### **3. Types of Generative AI Models**

-Model Type	Description	Example Use
-GANs (Generative Adversarial Networks)	Two neural networks compete: a generator and a discriminator.
-Deepfake creation, image synthesis
-VAEs (Variational Autoencoders)	Compress and reconstruct data while learning latent representations.
-Image editing, anomaly detection
-Diffusion Models	Iteratively remove noise from a sample to produce high-quality data.
-DALL·E 2, Stable Diffusion
+GANs: Generator and discriminator compete to produce realistic outputs.

+VAEs: Learn latent compressed data for controlled content creation.

+Diffusion Models: Gradually transform noise into meaningful, detailed outputs.

 #### **a.
 Generative Adversarial Networks (GANs)**